VirologyCharite/viral-rna-simulation/README.md

-* In sample preparation for sequencing, all RNA molecules are first reverse transcribed to make a single-stranded DNA (ssDNA) and a polymerase then makes the complementary DNA strand, resulting in a double-stranded DNA (dsDNA) that is sequenced.
+* In sample preparation for sequencing, all RNA molecules are first reverse transcribed to make a single-stranded DNA (ssDNA) and a polymerase then makes the complementary DNA strand, resulting in a double-stranded DNA (dsDNA)
+* Both strands of the dsDNA are sequenced.
-* Reads from the sequencing are aligned against the (+) RNA reference genome of the virus.
+* Reads from the sequencing of both strands of the dsDNA are (individually) aligned against the (+) RNA reference genome of the virus.

 Sub-genomic RNAs (sgRNA) are not part of the model.
-Including them would not have shed any light on the original question, since changes in sgRNA are not interpreted any differently from from changes in full-genome copies.
+Including them would not have shed any light on the original question (for which, see below), since changes in sgRNA are not interpreted any differently from from changes in full-genome copies.
 Sample preparation and sequencing of both is identical.

 ## How should we count "mutations"?